-The Queerly Complex Method of Listening for Deep Connection has been developed, refined, and honed over two decades of practice.
-It summarizes the lived experience of Queerly Complex and draws from pedagogies of appreciative inquiry, question circles, participatory action research, active listening, and bearing witness.
+The Queerly Complex Method of Listening for Deep Connection has been developed, refined, and honed over two decades of practice by Jason Wyman.
+It draws from pedagogies of appreciative inquiry, question circles, participatory action research, active listening, and bearing witness.

 The Queerly Complex Method of Listening for Deep Connection is evolving and will continue to both expand and be edited.
 This is and will always be a work-in-progress.

 When listening for connection, it is important to always begin with the mantra, "I don't know."
 This places you, the listener, in a space of curiosity and openness rather than in a role of expert.
 Yes, you may be an expert in your field and have a wealth of knowledge.
 To listen deeply requires the humility to know your wealth may have no value to whom you are listening.
 And if you want to listen, maybe setting aside what you think you know and embracing the Unknown will help you see, hear, and witness what's truly being said, instead of what you want, need, or desire to hear.

 I am an artist, and while I value coaches and therapists, I am not one.
 I most certainly am not qualified to judge someone, either.
 What I can offer is to be your champion and cheerleader.

 Too often, when we share something instead of a champion or cheerleader, we get a critic.
 The critic can be helpful at times, but often is a hindrance when trying to figure something out, trying something new, or examining your ways of being.
 The critic silences inquiry and introspection.